ijsnow/rn-redux-starter/README.md

     $ # (optional) I use lodash in every project nowadays so I always do this before I start :)
     $ npm install --save lodash

-Now copy the contents of the rn-redux-starter directory into the project directory and the project will be set up!
+Now copy the contents of the rn-redux-starter directory into the project directory and get to coding in the `./src` directory!